ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 The motor resolution is set with the *MSTP***n** IOC macros and in units of `steps/mm` (same as in SECI/labview), this will be inverted by the IOC internally as the EPICS motor record `MRES` field uses the inverse `mm/step`.

 ### Encoder Resolution
 The encoder ratio rather than encoder resolution is set with the *ERES***n** IOC macros, this is a string like `400/4096` and bears no direct relation to the EPICS motor record `ERES`.
-As the mclennan driver pretends to be open loop (no encoder as per `MSTA` field) whatever mode it is running in, motor record `ERES` is not actually used and is set to `0` in the `st.cmd` and then may display as the same value as motor record `MRES` when later viewed.
+As the mclennan driver pretends to be open loop (no encoder present as per `MSTA` field) whatever mode it is running in, the motor record `ERES` is not actually used and is set to `0` in the `st.cmd` and will then display as the same value as motor record `MRES` when later viewed.
+So ignore the encoder resolution value displayed on the motor record screen.

 The encoder ratio written `M/E` is providing `motor_steps_per_revolution / encoder_steps_per_revolution`, in SECI/labview this was referred to as `Numerator / Demoninator`.
 So `actual_position_steps = encoder_steps_readback * encoder_ratio`.
 For closed loop (encoder feedback) controller mode to work this ratio needs to be correct so that `commanded_motor_steps_moved = encoder_steps_moved * encoder_ratio`, if the ratio isn't right the motor will fail to get position leading to many retries and an error.
-It is possible to work this the ratio by e.g. going to motor console (PuTTY/hterm), doing a small MR relative move and comparing command position (CP) and actual position (AP). `dbior` command on an ioc window now shows these values, as does the `QP` command at the motor low level serial interface.
+It is possible to work out the ratio by e.g. going to motor console (PuTTY/hterm), doing a small MR relative move and comparing command position (CP) and actual position (AP). `dbior` command on an ioc window now shows these values, as does the `QP` command at the motor low level serial interface.
 The Raw encoder steps is `IP` or `Input Position` which is scaled by encoder ratio to give actual (AP) position.
 If encoder and motor move in opposite directions, add a minus sign to encoder ratio.

 ### Velocity
 The McLennan motor velocity is set with the *VELO***n** IOC macros, the value set is in `mm/second`, same units as EPICS motor record uses.

 ### Acceleration
-The IOC macro *ACCL***n** for acceleration is the the number of seconds under linear acceleration to reach maximum speed, the same convention as the EPICS motor record (The acceleration value on the device is the acceleration in units of `step/s^2`, it is calculated in the IOC as velocity divided by the product of the motor resolution and ACCL value.)
+The IOC macro *ACCL***n** for acceleration is the the number of seconds under linear acceleration to reach maximum speed, the same convention as the EPICS motor record (The acceleration value on the device itself is the acceleration in units of `step/s^2`, this is calculated in the IOC as velocity divided by the product of the motor resolution and ACCL value).

 ### Setting the motor position/offset
 See [Set the raw position of the motor without moving it](Set-the-raw-position-of-the-motor-without-moving-it)

 ### Homing

 There are several homing modes on the McLennan set via the `HOME` macro.
-The choice of mode depends on the motor, modes 1 and 3 (constant velocity homes to limit switches) are controlled by SNL, others by controller `HD` (home to datum) command.
+The choice of mode depends on the motor, modes 1 and 3 (constant velocity homes to limit switches) are controlled in software by SNL, others by controller `HD` (home to datum) command.
 Modes are:

-* 0: Controller does internal home to an external home signal.
+* 0: Controller does internal home to an external home signal (not normally used).
-* 1: Do a reverse constant velocity move until limit switch is hit, but do not zero the motor (this is deprecated)
+* 1: Do a reverse constant velocity move (jog) until limit switch is hit, but do not zero the motor (this is deprecated)
-* 2: Send a reverse home signal to the controller and then zero the motor
+* 2: Do a hardware reverse direction search for a home signal and then zero the motor
-* 3: Do a reverse constant velocity move until limit switch is hit then zero the motor
+* 3: Do a reverse constant velocity move (jog) until limit switch is hit then zero the motor.
-* 4: Send a forward home signal to the controller and then zero the motor
+* 4: Do a hardware forward direction search for a home signal and then zero the motor
+* 5: Move to forward limit, do a hardware reverse direction search for a home signal and then zero the motor
+* 6: Move to reverse limit, do a hardware forward direction search for a home signal and then zero the motor

 The constant velocity move uses JVEL and is set to be a 1/10 of the normal velocity unless the macro is set to change it.